-As well as your tuition fees, you will need approximately £250 to buy key textbooks, hardware, software, and general computer consumables such as discs.
+As well as your tuition fees, you will need approximately £250 to buy key textbooks, hardware, software, and general computer consumables.

 You will also need to consider the cost of your accommodation each year whilst you study at university.
 Visit our accommodation pages for further details about our Halls of Residence.

 We have a range of scholarships to help with the cost of your studies.
 Visit our scholarships page to find out more.

 The International tuition fees for the 2020/21 academic year are £11,400 (provisional) per year for full-time undergraduate courses.

 Visit our International fees page for more information.